Wizcorp/StyleGuides/README.md

 * Logical units within a block SHOULD be separated by one blank line.

-* Curly braket SHOULD have inner spaces.
+* Curly braces SHOULD have inner spaces.

 ## Braces